the1derer/algorithms-java/1. PROBLEM SOLVING/StreamExample.md

 Arrays.sort(tempArray, Collections.reverseOrder()); // `Arrays.sort(tempArray)` for regular sort
     StringBuilder sb = new StringBuilder(tempArray.length);
 ```

+Using Comparator(anon class) to reverse the sorting order:-

 ```java
 Character array[] = new Character[str.length()]; // can't use Comparator with primitive types